lcdproc/lcdproc/server/specification/Questions.md

 ## CwLnx

-- [ ] KeyMap_A/B/C/D/E/F
+- [x] KeyMap_A/B/C/D/E/F
     - What values are allowed?
+    - **Everything, even keys which do not exist**

 ## EyeboxOne

-- [ ] LeftKey/ RightKey/ UpKey/ DownKey/ EscapeKey
+- [x] LeftKey/ RightKey/ UpKey/ DownKey/ EscapeKey
     - What values are allowed?
+    - **Everything, even keys which do not exist**

 ## glcd

 - [ ] ConnectionType
     - t6963, serdisp, lcdp2usb, png .... these are all?
-- [ ] KeyMap_A/B/C/D
+- [x] KeyMap_A/B/C/D
-    - What values are allowed?
     - "There may be up to 16 keys numbered 'A' to 'Z'."
 Alphabet has 26 letters though?
+    - **I assume arbitrary keys, cannot limit the number of keys though**
 - [ ] serdisp_name: "Name of the underlying serdisplib driver"
     - what are allowed values?
     - http://serdisplib.sourceforge.net/docs/index.html gives nothing concerning that